sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 ## Task 7: Maintaining Your System: Package Management

 Software on Linux can be downloaded and managed with the Advanced Package Tool (apt).
-We can download packages with `apt-get install <package>` and remoe packages with `apt-get remove <package>`.
+We can download packages with `apt-get install <package>` and remove packages with `apt-get remove <package>`.

 ## Task 8: Maintaining Your System: Logs